Ang Probinsyano season 9: Plot

 After a violent confrontation between Renato, Arturo, and Lily, Cardo is injured and is brought to the hospital by the Black Ops to keep him alive under orders from Lily.
-Lito plans to kill Cardo personally, and after a brutal cat-and-mouse fight, Cardo emerges victorious and kills Lito, thus avenging Alyana's death and this makes Lily enraged.
+Lito plans to kill Cardo personally, and after a brutal cat-and-mouse fight, Cardo emerges victorious, unleashes his anger and kills Lito for poisoning Teddy's brain and for causing Teddy to punches him, thus avenging Alyana's death and this makes Lily enraged.
 Meanwhile, Agila eventually finds the real Oscar and decides to return to Armando's mansion to rescue Delfin.
 After days of recovering from his injuries at Ramona's camp, Cardo returns to Armando's lair, where he learns of the latter's true colors.
 A bloodied Delfin sacrifices himself to allow Cardo to buy some time to attack Armando's men, but Armando and Lolita eventually escape from Agila's attack.
 Their mansion was later burned down by Cardo and his group.
 The couple subsequently makes watertight their alliances with the despotic Lily.